 Mr. Groody passed away on October 7, 2010.

-A neurosurgeon at Parkland Memorial Hospital in 1963, Grossman was in Trauma Room One during the treatment of President Kennedy and claims to have examined the president’s head wound; however, he was not called to testify before the Warren Commission.
+A pioneering Houston neurosurgeon, Grossman was a resident at Parkland Memorial Hospital in 1963.
+He recalled being in Trauma Room One during the treatment of President Kennedy and examining the president’s head wound.
+Grossman was reluctant to share his eyewitness account for many years.
 Recorded October 4, 2003.

 Inspired by President Kennedy, shortly after the assassination Grossman and her husband joined the Peace Corps.
 They served in Colombia in South America from 1964 to 1966.
 Recorded April 17, 2018.

 As a U.S. Army photographer, Gudjohnsen was stationed at Fort Hood in Killeen, Texas, in 1963.
 He later spent more than three decades as a photographer and assignments editor at Dallas ABC affiliate, WFAA-TV, where he covered a number of assassination-related stories.
 Recorded September 30, 2015.

 Guerrero was raised in Dallas and was attending Emory University in Atlanta when he became active in the Civil Rights Movement.
 Guerrero was the first chairman of the Southern Student Organizing Committee, which focused on several political and social issues including civil rights and anti-Vietnam War activism.
 Guerrero was also co-founder of the long running counterculture newspaper, The Great Speckled Bird.
 Recorded July 16, 2021.

 A student at Thomas Jefferson High School in 1963, Gump saw the Kennedys at Dallas Love Field.
 His late father, a local attorney, attended the Trade Mart luncheon.
 Lyndon Johnson called his father’s law office shortly after the assassination.
 Recorded February 27, 2014.